NoxUltima/eliph/docs/Variables.md

 Valid variable or identifier names with a letter, underscore `_` or **any Unicode character** that is not punctuation or symbols.
 All other characters can include digits, `-` and `$`.

+Note: On using `-` as part of variable names, make sure to surround every `-` with spaces (you should also do the same with all infix operators).
+Leading `-` is parsed as a unary negation operator.

 If you need to give a constant or variable the same name as a reserved Eliph keyword, prefix `$`.
 Use `$$` in place of `$`.
 This is because a single `$` is considered a **topical identifier**.

 The following are a list of all the **keywords** of the language in Eliph: